-These operations are conducted through the wholly owned subsidiary AO Ingeo Holding.
-Ingeo Holding is the holder of the production licences for Ayazovskoye and Ayskoye oil fields and exploration licences for Aysky and Suyanovskoye blocks in Bashkiria, a constituent republic in the Russian Federation.
+These operations are conducted through the wholly owned subsidiary JSC Ingeo Holding.
+Ingeo Holding is the holder of the production licences for Ayazovskoye and Ayskoye oil fields, and through the 51% owned subsidiary LLC Company Ufa Petroleum, the holder of exploration and production licences for Suyanovskoye and Aysky blocks, in Bashkiria, a constituent republic in the Russian Federation.
 The Company started producing oil in Bashkiria in 2011.